-WATTS & BAGIN, supra note 136, at 5.
+&lt;sup>137 WATTS & BAGIN, supra note 136, at 5.

-The Research Foundation for the State University of New York, Export Control Penalties and Sanctions, SUNY RF (Dec.
-5, 2013), https://portal.rfsuny.org/portal/page/portal/The%20Research%20Foundation%20of%20SUNY/home/export_controls/Export%20Control%20Penalties.
+&lt;sup>140 The Research Foundation for the State University of New York, Export Control Penalties and Sanctions, SUNY RF (Dec.
+5, 2013), https://portal.rfsuny.org/portal/page /portal/The%20Research%20Foundation%20of%20SUNY/home/export\controls/Export %20Control%20Penalties.

-International Emergency Economic Powers (IEEPA) of 2007, Pub.
-L. No. 110-96, STAT.
+&lt;sup>142 International Emergency Economic Powers (IEEPA) of 2007, PUB.
+L. No. 110-96, 121 STAT.
 1011; see Jamie A. Joiner & Mark C. Joye, Complying with U.S. Export

 This Comment contends that the most staggering change is that these penalties may be applied retroactively to incidents that occurred before 2007.
 Some of the more notable sanctions and penalties include: \$680,000 against Cabela's Sporting Goods for shipping rifle scopes in violation of EAR regulations, \$4 million against Lockheed Martin for exporting technical data relating to missile defense, and \$3 million against Boeing for administrative violations.
-He can be argued that for a company like Lockheed, which realized 2012 net sales of over \$47 billion, this penalty is a drop in the bucket.
+It can be argued that for a company like Lockheed, which realized 2012 net sales of over \$47 billion, this penalty is a drop in the bucket.
 However, this again highlights the main issues affecting small companies while larger companies, benefitted also by the ability to better understand the licensing process, are also much better financially positioned to handle any potential sanctions or penalties.
 The effects on small businesses could be drastic considering the monetary compensation that these companies were required to pay.